trufflesuite/trufflesuite.com/src/tutorials/using-infura-custom-provider.md

 ## Register with Infura and create a new project

 Before you can use Infura, you need to [register](https://infura.io/signup).

-Upon registration you will be able to create a new project, which will in turn generate a new Project ID (and the associated Infura API endpoint URLs).
-Make sure you save this key and keep it private!
+Upon registration, [this guide](https://blog.infura.io/getting-started-with-infura-28e41844cc89/) will walk you through creating a new project, authenticating with your new Project ID and Secret, securely copying your keys and selecting the appropriate network endpoint.

 ## Configure your Truffle project